-An internationally renowned university, UCL is home to two science parks, in Louvain-la-Neuve and Seneffe, which create synergies between businesses and the university.
+An internationally renowned university, UCLouvain is home to two science parks, in Louvain-la-Neuve and Seneffe, which create synergies between businesses and the university.

 Louvain-la-Neuve Science Park